HowDoIGitHelp/CMSC23MDNotes/mdNotes/logic_programming/logic_programming_basics.md

 false.
 ```

-You can also ask Prolog a conjunction as a query.
+You can also ask Prolog a conjunction of queries.
-This is written multiple queries, separated by a comma.
+This is written as multiple queries, separated by a comma.

 ```prolog
 ?- firetype(charizard), watertype(squirtle).